Korjubzot/music-streamer/README.md

 ### Installation

 See the client and server README files for instructions on setting up each of those.
-Both a client and server are required to use this project at full functionality.
+Both a client and server, as well as a Docker image, are required to use this project at full functionality.

 ### Tests